Michael-Krohn/HGCAL_Testbeam/README.md

 python DataVsSimulation_TileArea.py argument
 ```

 Where argument is the tile type you want to plot.
-If you run the command without the argument then the options will be listed
+If you run the command without the argument then the options for the argument will be listed